The Kodaira dimension of even-dimensional ball quotients: The Langlands and Arthur classifications

 for any $n\in N, m\in M$ and $g \in G$.
 Here, $\delta_P$ denotes the modulus character of $P$.
 The group $G_N^\vep$ acts on this space by right translation

 It is known that if $\pi$ is unitary, then the induced representation $\Ind_P^{G_N^\vep}(\pi)$ is also.

 We now recall the local Langlands correspondence for $\GL_N$ and $\U_N$, which allows one to describe the local components of automorphic representations via their associated $L$-parameters.
-The local Langlands correspondence for $\GL_N(E_v)$ asserts that there exists a finite set $\Pi(\phi)$, which is called the \emph{$L$-packet} associated with $\phi$, so that the smooth admissible irreducible representations are parametrized as
+For a local field $F$, the local Langlands correspondence for $\GL_N(F)$ asserts that there exists a finite set $\Pi(\phi)$, which is called the \emph{$L$-packet} associated with $\phi$, so that the smooth admissible irreducible representations are parametrized as

 which satisfies appropriate properties as in \cite[Section 10]{2011_Gan_Gross_Prasad}.
-Here, $\phi$ runs over all $L$-parameters of $\GL_N(E_v)$.
+Here, $\phi$ runs over all $L$-parameters of $\GL_N(F)$.
 This correspondence has been established through the work of Langlands himself \cite[Proposition 4.1]{1989_langlands}, Harris-Taylor \cite{Harris-Taylor_LLC}, Henniart \cite{Henniart_simple_proof_LLC}, and Scholze \cite{2013_Scholze_LLC_GL_n}.
-In this case, the structure of $\Pi(\phi)$ is simple, as summarized in the following proposition. \begin{prop}[{\cite[Section 10]{2011_Gan_Gross_Prasad}}] Let $\phi$ be an $L$-parameter for $\GL_N(E_v)$.
+In this case, the structure of $\Pi(\phi)$ is simple, as summarized in the following proposition. \begin{prop}[{\cite[Section 10]{2011_Gan_Gross_Prasad}}] Let $\phi$ be an $L$-parameter for $\GL_N(F)$.
 Then, $\Pi(\phi)$ is a singleton. \end{prop}

 Similarly, the local Langlands correspondence \cite{2016_Gan-Ichino_GGP-and-local-theta} for $G_N^\vep$ states that there is a canonical partition